 Consultant Celia Schmidt is supporting me in this project, reviewing project management literature and supporting the collaboration with pilot municipalities.

 Cooperating with ifeu (Heidelberg, Germany), The German Institute for Urban Studies (Difu, Cologne) and nextpractice GmbH on Klima-KomPakt: Needs assessment, stakeholder participation and ensuring continuity in municipal climate action, contracted by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

 Consultant Celia Schmidt is supporting me in this project, reviewing research on citizen and stakeholder participation, supporting the development of a tool guide for local governments, and collaborating with pilot municipalities.

 Supporting the MSP Institute’s project on Gender and Chemicals: Issues, Stakeholders, Strategies, May 2017 – December 2018.
 Conducting analyses of gender issues, stakeholders and relevant political processes; developing policy suggestions for SAICM Beyond 2020.

-International Chemicals Management post2020: In a three-year project for the German Environment Ministry and the Environment Agency (2015 – 2018; 2018-2020), a team at adelphi, plus Paul Hohnen and myself, are supporting developing options for international chemicals management for after the currently ongoing SAICM process.
+International Chemicals Management post2020: In a three-year project for the German Federal Environment Ministry and the Environment Agency (2015 – 2018; 2018-2020), a team at adelphi, plus Paul Hohnen and myself, are supporting developing options for international chemicals management for after the currently ongoing SAICM process.
 I am providing process design and facilitation services for stakeholder and context mapping, consultations in Germany and in the EU, and supporting the German presidency of the ICCM5 process.